-Framework and targets around housing supply are putting sig-inficant strain on councils' abil-ity to protect the green belt.'
-Ingrid Samuel, historic envi-ronment director at the National Trust, added: 'What councils are saying is alarming.
+Framework and targets around housing supply are putting significant strain on councils' ability to protect the green belt.
+Ingrid Samuel, historic environment director at the National Trust, added: 'What councils are saying is alarming.
 'We need more homes and, if agreed in approved local plans, some of these may be built on previously undeveloped land, but the priority should remain brownfield first.'

 Conservative MP Nick de Bois, who has fought to pro-

-Bois, who has fought to pro-tect green belt land in his
+Bois, who has fought to protect green belt land in his

-Enfield North constituency, added: 'Ministers were right to protect the green belt and prioritise brownfield and prioritise brownfield evelopments, but compound interests, pressure on housing supply and the presumption of sustainable development mean reckless councils are clearly planning to build down the green belt as the easy are profitable option."
-The biggest threat to be green belt is Ed Milband's to dump development on their an eighbours.
-Barner@dailymail.co.uk
+Enfield North constituency, added: Ministers were right to promise to protect the green belt and prioritise brownfield site developments, but competing interests, pressure on housing supply and the presumption of sustainable development mean reckless councils are clearly planning to build over the green belt as the easy more profitable option.
+Planning Minister Nick Boles, defended Government policy, adding: "The biggest threat to the green belt is Ed Miliband's plans to allow urban councils to dump development on their rural neighbours."

+b.spencer@dailymail.co.uk